chef/bento/README.md

 ### Proprietary Boxes

-Mac OS X (10.7, 10.8, and 10.9), Red Hat Enterprise Linux, and SUSE Linux Enterprise Server templates are provided; however, their ISOs are not publicly retrievable.
-The URLs in those templates are bogus.
-For RHEL and SLES, you should substitute your server where you host the ISOs, using the mirror variable as above.
+** Mac OS X (10.7, 10.8, and 10.9), Red Hat Enterprise Linux, and SUSE Linux Enterprise Server templates are provided; however, their ISOs are not publicly retrievable.
+The URLs in those templates are bogus. **  For RHEL and SLES, you should substitute your server where you host the ISOs, using the mirror variable as above.

 #### Mac OS X Boxes

 Mac OS X builds are supported for VMware only.
+We would welcome a contribution to add VirtualBox support.

 To build a Mac OS X box, you will need to start with an installer for your desired version of OS X.  You will then need to use [Tim Sutton's osx-vm-templates](https://github.com/timsutton/osx-vm-templates)/) to modify that installer for use by packer.
 The output of that build will include the location of the ISO and its checksum, which you can substitute into your `packer build` command, e.g.: